Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 I was jolted from my thoughts when I felt myself being set down on something solid.
 Quickly glancing around, I found myself on some kind of dressing table.
-Oh that's right, I still haven't had my diapers changed from earlier yet, have I?
+Oh, that's right, I still haven't had my diapers changed from earlier yet, have I?

 My mother leaned over me for a few seconds and wiggled her fingers on my tummy, forcing me to squeal in laughter, before she knelt down to retrieve something from one of the lower drawers.

 As she rummaged for something below, I took a moment to examine my new mother.
 Long hair, so dark it turned blue when bathed in light, framing a gentle face.
-This wasn't a face of someone who lived out in the sun, her skin was too pale and smooth for that.
+This wasn't the face of someone who lived out in the sun, her skin was too pale and smooth for that.
 So not a ninja then.

--Wait a second.
-Daughters?
+-Wait a second, daughters?

-But that's weird, I'm pretty sure her first born child was Hinata…
+But that's weird, I'm pretty sure her firstborn child was Hinata…

 Wait.
 Was I reincarnated as Hinata?

 My mother practically jumped three feet up into the air, startled by my scream as I began to wail so loudly I was sure that the entire village heard me.
 She hunched over me, making shushing noises and tried to calm down but I didn't care.
 I didn't want to be a girl, I'm a man damn it!